Introduction

 2. Electronic Control Unit (ECU):

-The information collected by wheel speed sensors is transmitted to the Electronic Control Unit, which acts as the brain of the ABS system.
-The ECU analyzes this data in real-time to detect any wheel about to lock up.
+Wheel speed sensors send data to the Electronic Control Unit (ECU), the brain of the ABS.
+The ECU analyzes this in real time to detect any wheel about to lock.

 3. Modulator Valves: